-civil liberties; and (2) ensure that liberty concerns are appropriately considered in the development and implementation of laws, regulations, and policies related to efforts to protect the Nation against terrorism.").
+civil liberties; and (2) ensure that liberty concerns are appropriately considered in the development and

 Recommendation 4: Congressional Oversight of Sensitive Queries.

 Congress should require that the Intelligence Community develop, or further refine, policies regarding sensitive queries in coordination with DOJ and ODNI.
 These policies should be submitted to the FISC for review and approval as part of the annual certification process, and included in the agency querying procedures.
 Congress should require that each agency report to Congress, at least once every six months, each of the sensitive query terms used during the previous six-month period.